Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Discussion of losses and efficiencies

 where the lower integration limit on $\theta$ is given by $\pi - \mathrm{arcsin}(\mathrm{NA})$.
 This represents the amount of information content collected in the back focal plane of the optical trap, and gives $(\eta_{x}, \eta_{y}, \eta_{z}) = (50, 50, 90)\%$, respectively.

-\subsection{Path losses}
+\subsubsection{Path losses}

 To estimate the path losses, we measure the difference in power of the forward- and backward-propagating trapping beam in the focal plane of the collection lens, with no nanoparticle trapped.
+To this end, we measure the losses at each optical interface from the collimation lens to the parabolic mirror.
 From this, we arrive at a value for the path losses of approximately $10\%$, equivalent to an efficiency of $90\%$.

-\subsection{Coupling efficiency}
+\subsubsection{Coupling efficiency}

 Inspired by the ability of our numerical model to predict the selectivity of the spatial mode sorter, we use those coupling efficiencies reported in the main text.